 Lighting Plan: The applicant has not submitted a lighting plan identifying street lights along LaVilla Vista Place.
-Since the street is being proposed as a private street, the applicant will be responsible for the construction and maintenance of the street lights.
-Staff is recommending that prior to Planning Commission approval, a lighting plan be submitted for review and approval.
+Since the street is being proposed as a private street, the applicant will be responsible for the construction and maintenance of the street lights. recommending that prior to Planning Commission approval, a lighting plan be submitted for review and approval.
 In addition, the applicant must submit proof of the legal entity which will provide the mechanism for maintenance for the street lights.
 Staff is also recommending that the lighting be designed to be reflected within the property boundaries so as not to shine onto adjoining properties and rights-of-way and to not be a hazard to the passing motorist or constitute a nuisance of any kind.
-On September 10, 2007, the applicant submitted elevations of proposed street lights within the development.
+Update September 11, 2007: On September 10, 2007, the applicant submitted elevations of proposed street lights within the development.
 Staff has routed the elevations to the Public Works Department for review and approval.
+The Public Works Department has reviewed and approved the proposed street lights.
+In addition, the applicant has submitted a copy of a covenant agreement showing maintenance of the street lights will be provided by the Home Owners Association.
+Staff is recommending that the street lights conform architecturally to the plans and elevations and color palette submitted as part of this Planned Residential Development.
+In addition, the applicant must provide continual maintenance of the street lights.

-- Trash: The applicant has indicated that residential type containers will be used and stored in the garages and equipment room of the clubhouse.
+Trash: The applicant has indicated that residential type containers will be used and stored in the garages and equipment room of the clubhouse.
 However, since LaVilla Vista Place will be a gated street, the applicant must coordinate with the Public Works Department to allow access to pick up the trash or the applicant must identify how they propose to dispose of the trash.
-To date, the applicant has not submitted documentation identifying that they have coordinated the trash pick-up with the Public Works Department. - Fire Protection: The Fire Department staff has indicated that fire hydrants must be installed and operational prior to the issuance of a building permit and/or any construction on the site using combustible material(s).
+Update September 11, 2007: To date, the applicant has not submitted documentation identifying that they have coordinated the trash pick-up with the Public Works Department.
+The applicant has coordinated the trash pick-up with the Public Works Department.
+As noted above, staff is recommending the gates be designed to open with a radio activated access code and that the Public Works Department be provided with a code to allow entry.

+Fire Protection: The Fire Department staff has indicated that fire hydrants must be installed and operational prior to the issuance of a building permit and/or any construction on the site using combustible material(s).
 The Fire Department has also indicated that prior to issuance of a building permit, all weather access roads must be constructed in compliance with the Street Design Criteria Manual in order to accommodate Fire Department apparatus.
 As noted above, the Fire Department has indicated that if the proposed gate(s) hinder or slow emergency response, all structures within the development must be fully fire sprinklered.
+As noted above, on September 24, 2007, the applicant submitted a letter signed by the Fire Chief, the Police Chief and the Public Works Director indicating that the design of the gates will allow them access as needed with the use of a radio activated access code.

-Staff is recommending that the Initial and Final Residential Development Plan be continued to allow the applicant to meet with the Fire Department staff to coordinate and ensure access as needed to the site. - Notification Requirement: As of this writing, the receipts for the certified mailing requirement have been returned and the sign has been posted on the property.
+Notification Requirement: As of this writing, the receipts for the certified mailing requirement have been returned and the sign has been posted on the property.
 Staff has received two calls of inquiry regarding this proposal.